Spence Cabin

 The Setting

 I love using the word peaceful to describe Spence Cabin.
-It truly is a place that takes the focus off the hustle-n-bustle of everyday life by centering you among nature.
+It truly is a place that takes the focus off the hustle and bustle of everyday life by centering you among nature.
 Guests enjoy the 192-square-foot screened-in porch that faces the Little River and the stone patio, which provides a close view of the river.

 The cabin is rustic yet charming.
 Built in 1828, it radiates a quaintness not found in your standard hotel ballroom.
 Combined with the natural setting, the opportunities for capturing the intimate emotion between those saying I do, are amazing.